Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity

 \subsection{Consistency Index Measures The Dictionary's Quality}

-We recall the concept of temporal forward-backward consistency to measure how close a dictionary span is to being Koopman invariant.
-Given a dictionary $\Psi$ with real-valued elements and data matrices $X, X^+$, the \emph{consistency index}~\cite{MH-JC:23-csl}~is \new{
+The concept of temporal forward-backward consistency to measures how close a dictionary span is to being Koopman invariant.
+Given a dictionary $\Psi$ with real-valued elements and data matrices $X, X^+$, the \emph{consistency index}~\cite{MH-JC:23-csl}~is

-}where $K_F = \psixp \psix^\dagger$ and $K_B = \psix \psixp^\dagger$ are EDMD matrices applied forward and backward in time\footnote{Note that this definition is equivalent but different from~\cite[Definition~1]{MH-JC:23-csl}.
+where $K_F = \psixp \psix^\dagger$ and $K_B = \psix \psixp^\dagger$ are EDMD matrices applied forward and backward in time\footnote{Note that this definition is equivalent but different from~\cite[Definition~1]{MH-JC:23-csl}.
 The data matrices in this paper are transpose of the ones in~\cite{MH-JC:23-csl}; however, this transposition does not affect the value of the consistency index.}.
-When the context is clear, we drop the arguments and use~$\ic$.
+When the context is clear, we simply use~$\ic$.

 The intuition behind the consistency index is that when $\Span(\Psi)$ is Koopman-invariant, the forward and backward EDMD matrices $K_F$ and $K_B$ are inverse of each other.
 Otherwise, their product will deviate from the identity matrix, with the consistency index providing a measure for this deviation.
 The consistency index is easy to compute based on data and its value only depends on the vector space, not on the choice of particular basis.
 The following result states a key property of relevance to the ensuing discussion.